 In Weatherford, T.M. owned a blacksmith shop on the street behind the post office.
 For many years he served as a Commissioner of Roads.

 They had six children, the youngest being Elmer Everett Moore, our mother’s grandfather (and Daw’s father).
-We will learn all ’bout Elmer and T.M. the younger later, but Elmer and his brother Claude learned the trade and worked in their father’s blacksmith shop, and later as we know Daw became a welder.
+Elmer and his brother Claude learned the trade and worked in their father’s blacksmith shop, and as we know Daw became a welder, too.

 Here’s a great old family photo.
-T.M. the elder is on the far left and his wife Eva is in the middle, with their youngest Elmer seated between them.
+T.M. the elder is on the far left, wife Eva is in the middle, with youngest Elmer seated between them.